 Guillain – Barre Syndrome

-Symptoms first include numbness and weakness of the feet, which symmetrically diffuse throughout the body and the upper limbs.
-In rare cases individuals are subject to paralysis and problems in the respiratory and cardiovascular system, so they need immediate medical attention usually in Intensive Care Unit.
+First symptoms include numbness and weakness of the feet, which symmetrically diffuse throughout the body and upper limbs.
+In rare cases individuals are led to paralysis and problems in the respiratory and cardiovascular system, so they need immediate medical attention usually in Intensive Care Unit.

 It has been found to occur frequently after a bacterial or viral infection of the respiratory or gastrointestinal tract or following vaccination.
 Symptoms can develop within a few hours or days or even weeks.
-From the onset of the symptoms and within 2 weeks the maximum weakness occurs, which within a week gradually subsides, giving the possibility of a complete recovery without excluding the possibility of recurrence.
+From the onset of symptoms and within maximum 2 weeks weakness occurs, which within a week gradually subsides, giving the possibility of a complete recovery without excluding recurrence.

-For follow-up clinical trials on the disease visit: https://clinicaltrials.gov/ct2/home
+To follow-up clinical trials for the disease, visit: https://clinicaltrials.gov/ct2/home